The Importance Of Customer Sentiment Analysis

 Sentiment analysis to the rescue

-Now, imagine if your customer-facing teams have a way of knowing what the miffed client or prospect is thinking!
+Now, imagine if your customer-facing teams have a way of knowing what the miffed client or prospect is thinking.
 That would be a game-changer for sure.
 That is why conducting a sentiment analysis of customers or prospects can help brands identify where they went wrong in their service or customer outreach program and make amends immediately.

-AI and machine learning (ML) can help brands analyze people’s speech, their expressions and track behavioral patterns.
+Artificial intelligence (AI) and machine learning (ML) can help brands analyze people’s speech and their expressions and track behavioral patterns.
 Businesses can use the data from sentiment analysis to drive revenue and guide marketing efforts.
+Let us look at the various ways one can conduct sentiment analysis on customers.

 2. Pre-process Data: Remove irrelevant information, such as spam or promotional content, and clean up the data.